raziolo/PwdManager/README.md

-# AwESome Password Manager 2.0
+# AwESome Password Manager ~~2.0~~ 2.1

 ### !!!
-Now with a GUI !!!
+Now with a GUI and (2.1) GDrive support !!!

 ## What it is now
 The Command-Line part has not changed too much.

-I've just made some adjustments to the functions and also several optimization, also I have discovered PEP8 Compliance so the code will be soon PEP8 compliant.
+I've just made some adjustments to the functions and also several optimization, also I have discovered PEP8 Compliance ~~so the code will be soon PEP8 compliant.~~

+(2.1) **The code is now (a lot more) PEP8 compliant..

 The GUI is very easy-to-use and it has all the features of the CLI.

-OAuth Authentication turned to be more difficult than I tought due to problems with Google trusting my application, but maybe I will find a workaround. ;)
+~~OAuth Authentication turned to be more difficult than I tought due to problems with Google trusting my application, but maybe I will find a workaround. ;)~~

+(2.1) **I have managed to find a solution for OAuth2 and I discovered this module PyDrive that is simple and easy to use, however it requires some you to create an application for you GDrive account, details in the the program.**

+(2.1) **I have added a pretty basic note interface both for the CLI and the GUI.**

+(2.1) **I divided the code into 4 files so it is more readable and also now it should be a lot more PEP8-friendly if you don't count the 124 chars limit rule LOL**

 Thank you for reading this far, below you can find all the infos about the program, this space is (for the moment) intended as a journal or changelog or maybe just a what-am-I-learning-and-doing-about-code-diary.